 Even if you think that tweet from two weeks ago was amazing, don’t recycle it just in case someone hasn’t seen it!
 It’s lame and people who have seen it will probably roll their eyes.
 Sometimes it’s better not to tweet at all!
 So keeping your content fresh and relevant is key.
 But that said, you should monitor the engagement for your content.
 And if you see that that post from 2015 with the meme about the cat and the puppy cuddling still gets strong engagement…then by all means recycle it and let people enjoy it.

 Well, we’ve all committed this sin at least once, especially when hashtags were still in their infancy.
 Before they were cool, that is.
 But, today, when you see too many hashtags in a 280-character long message, you can’t really focus on the meaning of the message.
 It looks distracting and takes away from your tweet.
 Best to keep it to 2-3 hashtags per message #keepitshortandsweet #overhashtagging #toomuchistoomuch #icantdecide #notcool

 5. Don’t repost verbatim

 Some people have a habit of posting the same content across all their social media platforms.
 Don’t do that.
-It’s lazy and shows that you press on one big “post everywhere now!” button instead of taking the time to tailor your content to the different audiences, styles and interests that characterize each platform.
+It’s lazy and shows that you press one big “post everywhere now!” button instead of taking the time to tailor your content to the different audiences, styles, and interests that characterize each platform.
 Keep your social media accounts separate, because they’re made for separate purposes and audiences.
 Twitter is mostly for short, impactful messages while Facebook is more visually oriented and speaks to your friends and/or family.
 So the same messages don’t have the same impact across apps.
 It’s best to vary your posts between platforms and keep in mind which audience they’ll reach.